Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: 12 Tai Gin Road, Singapore 327874

-17. Gardens by the Bay
+16. Gardens by the Bay

 Gardens by the Bay is one of our favourites for a family day out.
 There’s plenty of outdoor space, amazing (and free!) water play, and various food choices.
-Plus, there are plenty of indoor options, perfect for when you need to cool off or the weather goes array.
+Plus, there are plenty of indoor options, perfect for when you need to cool off, or the weather goes array.

-The exhibit – 29Rooms Singapore
+The exhibit – Love the Last March

 The exhibit – Avatar: The Experience